Burns

 Login to favorite or comment on the article

 Burns are a common form of injury around the world.
 This paper describes the pathophysiology and treatment of burn injuries, with a focus on metabolic, hemodynamics, cardiac, renal, hepatic, gastro-intestinal, immunologic, endocrine responses.
+Note that oxandrolone, while mentioned in the article, is no longer used due to an FDA withdrawal.

 Login to favorite or comment on the article